Reganmatics/100_DaysOf_C/README.md

 ### Tasks
 - 0. +ve anything is better than -ve nothing
 	* File: [0-positive_or_negative.c]()

-- 1. The lat digit
+- 1. The last digit
 	* file: [1-last_digit.c]()